JianwenNN/etch-a-sketch/README.md

 # etch-a-sketch
- -Prompt to ask for a number n
+ -Prompt to ask for a number n <br>
  -Create a webpage with a n x n grid of square divs -set up button removes existing grids
  -hovering over a gird leaves behind pixelated trail, with a random color